stablekernel/aqueduct/docs/docs/index.md

 aqueduct serve --detached --port $PORT
 ```

 Aqueduct applications are multi-isolate (multi-threaded).
 Each isolate runs a replica of the same web server with its own set of resources like database connections.
-This makes behavior like database connection pooling implicit and painless.
+This makes behavior like database connection pooling implicit.

 ### Querying a Database

-Aqueduct applications have a built-in ORM.
-Database commands are executed with instances of `Query<T>`.
+Database operations are built and executed with instances of `Query<T>`.

 ```dart
 import 'package:aqueduct/aqueduct.dart'